 The Texas Rangers have had a number of icons suit up for the red, white, and blue.
 Nolan Ryan, Ivan Rodriguez, and Michael Young are just a few of the notable names that come to mind when thinking about the Rangers.
-But have the Texas Rangers ever won it all in the Fall Classic?
+But have the Texas Rangers ever won any World Series titles?
 Here’s an answer to that question.

 Texas Rangers World Series history

 The Senators/Rangers franchise had yet to win any World Series titles before 2023.
 That changed in 2023 when the Rangers won their first World Series title in franchise history.